shafy/shafyy/content/about.md

 draft: false
 ---

 My name is Can Olcer.
 Currently, I'm running a startup that I co-founded called [Kosmos School](https://kosmosschool.com) based in San Francisco.
-We're building a K-12 school that exists only in virtual reality.
+Our ultimate goal is to build a K-12 school that exists only in virtual reality.

 I was born and raised in Zurich, Switzerland.
 Both my parents are Turkish and moved to Switzerland when they were kids.
 This makes me Turkish and Swiss.
-I mostly reside in San Francisco.

 Before founding Kosmos, I co-founded a startup in Zurich called [Chimpy](https://heychimpy.com/).
 I studied economics, finance and business at the [University of St. Gallen](https://en.wikipedia.org/wiki/University_of_St._Gallen) but have been doing software engineering for the past ~10 years.